Hofstra University Removes Debris from NY Salt Marsh

 With support from the Marine Debris Program’s Community-based Marine Debris Removal Grant, Hofstra University, the Long Beach School District, and the Town of Hempstead Department of Conservation and Waterways removed debris from the marsh with other scientists, educators, community leaders, and student groups.

 The project began with the repair of existing structures (boardwalks, stairs, and bridges), which provide access to the marsh for subsequent debris removals.
 Volunteers invested thousands of hours in removing an estimated 45 tons of debris from the marsh both on land and by boat.
 This project benefited not only the environment but also local education.
 The marsh is used regularly for kindergarten through twelfth grade learning, as well as university students and faculty for research.

 What is something unique about the project?

-This removal project includes an education and outreach strategy that supports on-going and new volunteer opportunities for students and citizens.
-The experienced project leads will continue removal efforts at the site after the project is completed to ensure re-accumulation of debris does not occur.
-They will also assess the effect of the debris removal efforts by examining the benefits to the salt marsh vegetation and invertebrate species.
+This removal project included an education and outreach strategy that supports on-going and new volunteer opportunities for students and citizens.
+The experienced project leads continue removal efforts at the site to ensure re-accumulation of debris does not occur.